US orders China to close Houston consulate 'to protect American intellectual property'; HFD responds to fire

 Firefighters Tuesday evening responded to the consulate, located in Houston's Montrose neighborhood, where someone was reportedly burning documents in an outdoor courtyard area.

-Neighbors called 911 around 8:20 p.m. and reported the flames, but firefighters were not allowed onto the property.
-The Houston Fire Department said due to international agreement, they could not enter the premises without consent unless there was a threat to health and safety.
+Neighbors called 911 around 8:20 p.m., but firefighters were not allowed onto the property.
+The Houston Fire Department said due to an international agreement, they could not enter the premises without consent unless there was a threat to health and safety.

 Witnesses said that people were burning paper in what appeared to be trash cans, the Associated Press reported.

 A fire was previously reported at the Chinese consulate in 2017.
-That fire appeared to be different in nature and damaged the building's upper floors.
+However, that fire appeared to be different in nature and damaged the building's upper floors.

-Relations between China and the United States have been strained this year as the Trump administration tries to negotiate another trade deal.
+Relations between China and the United States have been even more strained this year as the Trump administration tries to negotiate another trade deal.

-Another cause for recent increasing tensions, The Justice Department on Tuesday said hackers working with the Chinese government targeted firms developing coronavirus vaccines and stole hundreds of millions of dollars worth of intellectual property and trade secrets from companies worldwide.
+And on Tuesday, the Justice Department said hackers working with the Chinese government targeted firms developing coronavirus vaccines and stole hundreds of millions of dollars worth of intellectual property and trade secrets from companies worldwide.
 The indictment said the hackers in recent months researched vulnerabilities in the computer networks of Massachusetts and Maryland companies known for their work in developing vaccines and treatments.
 The case was filed this month in federal court in Washington state and was unsealed Tuesday.
 The indictment includes charges of trade secret theft and wire fraud conspiracy against the hackers, who prosecutors say stole information of interest to the Chinese government.

 The Associated Press and KHOU 11's Lisa Carter contributed to this report